yleen/LiZhongYuan_diagram/README.md

 # LiZhongYuan diagram generate code

-LiZhongYuan diagram is a special Cayley table for complete sequential operation.
+LiZhongYuan diagram is a special Cayley table for complete sequential operation in paper "Optional intervals event, sequential operation and their applications in physics, computer science and applied mathematics".

 # Pictures
 ## 8-Dimensions LiZhongYuan diagram